cakephp/docs/en/orm/validation.rst

 Combining Validators
 ====================

-Because of how validator objects are built, it is easy to break their construction process into multiple reusable steps::
+Because of how validator objects are built, you can decompose their construction process into multiple reusable steps::

     // UsersTable.php